backslashxx/mountify/README.md

 - Frankly I dont see a way to this module mounting situation, this shit is more of a shitty band-aid

 ## Usage
+### Module mount
+by default, mountify will mount all modules with a system folder. `mountify_mounts=2` If this is not an intended behavior, edit config.sh

-- edit config.sh `mountify_mounts=1` then modify modules.txt to list modules you want mounted
+- `mountify_mounts=1` then modify modules.txt to list modules you want mounted

 ```
 module_id